Skip to content

 Evidence Retention

 This reference defines how generated workspace evidence is classified before it is archived, indexed, or cleaned.
-It applies to generated files under workspaces\workspace\state and does not change source, docs, or release package retention.
+It applies to generated files under workspaces\workspace\state and legacy generated report output under repos\emulebb-build-tests\reports.
+It does not change source, docs, or release package retention.

 Retention Tiers